Swimming is one of the best exercises for older adults—and you’ll be much better at it after you read this.

 Imagine a race between a river barge and an America’s Cup yacht.
 The barge will never win because it’s designed to plow through the water in a completely flat position.
 The yacht, on the other hand, spends most of its time slicing through the water tilted to one side or the other, lowering its hull profile and greatly reducing drag.

 This same concept applies to freestyle.
 Not only does a good side-to-side body roll cut drag, but it allows you to use your core muscles in a way that adds considerable power to your arm pulls.
-(Need to strengthen your core muscles?
-Check out this exercise video.)

 To practice rolling, try this: Extend your right arm forward as far as possible, place your left arm flat against your torso, then push off the wall on your side.
 Your left shoulder should point toward the ceiling, and your right shoulder should be aimed toward the bottom of the pool.
 While maintaining this position, kick eight to 10 times.
 Then pull your right arm through the water, rolling your body to the opposite side as you pull.
 Now extend your left arm forward like a marlin’s bill.
 Kick eight to 10 times here, and repeat.